 Member Municipalities

 The RRCA has five member municipalities: the Townships of North Glengarry, South Glengarry, North Stormont, South Stormont, and the City of Cornwall.
-There are eight members on the Board of Directors: two from the City of Cornwall, South Stormont and South Glengarry, and one from North Stormont and North Glengarry.
+There are eight members on the Board of Directors: two each from the City of Cornwall, South Stormont and South Glengarry, and one from North Stormont and North Glengarry.

 Vision